alurban/black-hole-astrophysics/README.md

 Git allows users to access the full history of edits to files in this repository.
 The primary branch of that history, by convention, is referred to as `master`.
-This is analogous to music production, where audio engineers keep a running copy of progress on a song called the master copy.
+This is analogous to music production, where audio engineers keep a running copy of progress on a song called the *master copy*.

 Whenever I post updates, fixes, or new software notebooks, you can pull them down to your laptop by opening Terminal (on Mac or Linux) or Git Shell (on